VladaAlek/Django_17_06_24_really_good/README.md

   **Book Details and Book Review Page**

-  This page is reachable by clicking words [Comment Here and Chat Icon](./docs/images/comment%20here.png) of each single book.
+  This page is reachable by clicking the words [Comment Here and Chat Icon](./docs/images/comment%20here.png) of each single book.

-  This page is devided in two sections:
+  This page is divided into two sections:
- - **a.** Book Description, containig Title, Author(s), Publishing Year, Publisher, "Created by" and "Created on", as well es Book's Summary fields.
-Only [LG](./docs/images/individual%20book%20description%20LG.png) format contains the immage of the book, while this feature is missing in the [MD](./docs/images/individual%20book%20description%20MD.png) and [SM](./docs/images/individual%20book%20description%20SM.png) formats to make the content navigation easier to the users.
+ - **a.** Book Description, containing Title, Author(s), Publishing Year, Publisher, "Created by" and "Created on" fields, as well as the Book's Summary fields.
+Only the [LG](./docs/images/individual%20book%20description%20LG.png) format contains the book image, while this feature is missing in the [MD](./docs/images/individual%20book%20description%20MD.png) and [SM](./docs/images/individual%20book%20description%20SM.png) formats to make content navigation easier for users.

+ **Displaying Static and User-Generated Images:** If [custom capture](./docs/images/custom%20book's%20image.png) not uploaded, the [generic image](./docs/images/general%20book's%20image.png) showing project's logo is displyed.
+For now, it is possible to upload custom images only through the [Admin Panel](./docs/images/admin.png).

-- **b.** Making, editing or deleting own reviews is allowed only to [logged in](./docs/images/no%20make%20edit%20delete%20review.png) users.
-However, the logged in user can [leave, or edit/delete](./docs/images/make%20edit%20delete%20review.png) it's own review.
+- **b.** Making, editing or deleting own reviews is allowed only for [logged in](./docs/images/no%20make%20edit%20delete%20review.png) users.
+However, the logged-in user can [leave, or edit/delete](./docs/images/make%20edit%20delete%20review.png) it's own review.

-Editing process requires two steps: [Change the text of the original review and clicking](./docs/images/edit%20review.png) button, which results in [Updated Review Content](./docs/images/edit%20review%201.png) .
+The editing process requires two steps: [Change the text of the original review and clicking](./docs/images/edit%20review.png) the button, which results in [Updated Review Content](./docs/images/edit%20review%201.png).

 [edited review message](./docs/images/review%20edited.png)

 [deleted review message](./docs/images/deleted%20review.png)

-**additional feature** The review'number [counter](./docs/images/review%20count.png) indicates the number of reviews.
+**Additional feature** The review's number [counter](./docs/images/review%20count.png) indicates the number of reviews.

  **About page**
  is divided into three sections:

- - a: two short textual explanation about the purpose of the project.
+ - a: two short textual explanations about the purpose of the project.
 This section contains the link to the *Home* page to make the navigation easier.

  - b: Capture featuring a forest fire—Further development.
 [About LG](./docs/images/about_page.png); [About MD](./docs/images/about_page%20MD.png); [About SM](./docs/images/about_page%20SM.png);